1982 NBA Finals: Television coverage

 Unlike previous years, where weeknight games were shown on tape delay, all games in the Finals were televised live by CBS.
 As a compromise to CBS to allow the live telecasts, the NBA returned the start of its season to late October after starting it earlier in October the previous two seasons, meaning the finals would start after the conclusion of the mid-May sweeps period.
 The later date also eliminated the back-to-back games on Mother's Day weekend, which was used in 1980 and 1981 to avert another tape delay broadcast.

-This was also the first of nine straight NBA finals (1982-1990) that Dick Stockton would call for CBS Sports.
+This was also the first of nine straight NBA finals (1982–1990) that Dick Stockton would call for CBS Sports.
 Stockton also announced the starting lineups of the 1982 NBA Finals in lieu of P.A. announcers Dave Zinkoff (for the 76ers) and Larry McKay (for the Lakers; McKay would be replaced the next season by Lawrence Tanter).

 Aftermath

-Both teams would meet in the Finals again in 1983.
+Both teams would meet in the Finals again in the next year.
 The Sixers, bolstered by the addition of league MVP Moses Malone, won 65 games, and steamrolled through the playoffs, in which they lost only once (completing Malone's famous "Fo, Fo, Fo" prediction, stating that the Sixers needed to win 4 games in each of the three series) in route to their third NBA title overall (they won in 1955 as the Syracuse Nationals, and in 1967).
-The Lakers finished the regular season with 58 wins, but were overmatched by the hungrier Sixers in the Finals.
+The Lakers finished the regular season with 58 wins, but were overmatched by the hungrier Sixers in the Finals, and swept.
 Then-rookie and future Hall of Famer James Worthy did not play in the series because of a late-season leg injury.

+The Lakers would win their next championship three years later over their archrival in the Boston Celtics in six games.